Prerequisite – Access-lists (ACL)

 - If numbered with standard Access-list is used then remember rules can’t be deleted.
-If one of the rule is deleted then the whole access-list will be deleted.
+If one of the rules is deleted then the whole access list will be deleted.

-- If named with standard Access-list is used then you have the flexibility to delete a rule from access-list.
+- If named with standard Access-list is used then you have the flexibility to delete a rule from the access list.

 Note – Standard Access-list are less used as compared to extended access-list as the entire IP protocol suite will be allowed or denied for the traffic as it can’t distinguish between the different IP protocol traffic.

-Here is a small topology in which there are 3 departments namely sales, finance and marketing.
-Sales department having network 172.16.40.0/24, Finance department having network 172.16.50.0/24 and marketing department having network 172.16.60.0/24.
-Now, want to deny connection from sales department to finance department and allow others to reach that network.
+Here is a small topology in which there are 3 departments namely sales, finance, and marketing.
+The sales department has a network of 172.16.40.0/24, the Finance department has a network of 172.16.50.0/24, and the marketing department has a network of 172.16.60.0/24.
+Now, want to deny connection from the sales department to the finance department and allow others to reach that network.

 Now, first configuring numbered standard access – list for denying any IP connection from sales to finance department.

 R1# config terminal R1(config)# access-list 10 deny 172.16.40.0 0.0.0.255

 Here, like extended access-list, you cannot specify the particular IP traffic to be permitted or denied.
 Also, note that wildcard mask has been used (0.0.0.255 which means Subnet mask 255.255.255.0).
 10 is used from the number standard access-list range.